-Continuing with the room reveals at the Edgmon Ranch (previously referred to as the Pink House), today I’m excited to share the remodeled master bathroom!
+Continuing with the room reveals at the Edgmon Ranch (previously referred to as the Pink House), today I’m excited to share the master bathroom reveal!

 Not to diminish your excitement over the upcoming kitchen reveal – because it’s really, really good – but the master bathroom just may be my favorite transformation.
 Its aesthetic and improved functionality are quite enticing – so much so, in fact, that I’m very tempted to move in myself, instead of selling it.